Giriprasad013-git/daily-task-notes/README.md

 1. Push your code to GitHub
 2. Connect your GitHub repository to Vercel
-3. Vercel will automatically detect the environment variables from your Postgres database
+3. Add your Supabase environment variables to Vercel's environment settings
 4. Deploy!

 ## Database Schema